ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 }
 ```

-To make sure that the tests are correct, we'll simulate a TDD approach.
+To ensure that the tests work, we'll simulate a Test Driven Development (TDD) approach.
 Locate the `APIM.Policy.InboundBasePolicy` rule in your `APIM.Policy.Rule.ps1` file and replace it with the following code:

 ```powershell
 # Synopsis: The first policy inside the inbound section should be the base policy to make sure important logic like security checks are applied first.